 Baylor School, also known as Baylor, is located within 100 miles of Chattanooga, Tennessee.
 Founded in the early 1890's, the private preparatory school offers enrollment to boys and girls.
 The school's administration focuses on students in grade 6 to 12.
 During the year, students in grade 9 to 12 can board at the school, too.
 Many parents discover advantages to enrolling their children.
 For example, the Tennessee school's administration keeps student classroom sizes small.
 Students benefit from personal attention during classroom lessons.
 Also, approximately 75 out of 150 staff members hold advanced degrees.
 The faculty members help students achieve top scores for colleges and universities.
 Typical college and university admission levels remain over 98% among the student population.
 Parents do not have to worry… More

 McCallie School is a private all-boy school in Chattanooga, Tennessee.
 Chattanooga is a city in Hamilton County.
 Hamilton County is home to 31 private schools, including McCallie School.
 In terms of religious orientation, the McCallie School is nonsectarian.
 The academic school years lasts 177 calendar days and each day students spend 7 hours in class.
 In 2011, 100% of the graduating senior class went on to 4-year colleges.
 98.9 full-time equivalent teachers are on staff to educate the student body of 889 students in grades 6-12.
 That's a student-teacher ratio of 8.99.
 We look more closely at students and teachers in several charts below.
 More

 Bell Buckle, TN

 The Webb School is located in Bell Buckle, Tennessee.
 Bell Buckle is a rural area in Bedford County where there is just 1 other private school to choose from.
 What sets The Webb School apart is that it's a private coed boarding school.
 In terms of religious orientation, The Webb School is a nonsectarian school.
 Boarding in Tennessee can be a great learning experience for students.
 Being able to live apart from parents for a little while undoubtedly prepares them for the real world.
 If one wants to apply to The Webb School, a student needs teacher recommendations, good SSAT/ISEE scores, their previous school's transcript, and to go through an interview process.
 The academic school years lasts 168 calendar days and each day students… More

 There are several high-quality boarding schools in Tennessee offering many options for anyone thinking about going this route for their child’s education.
 Students attending boarding schools in Tennessee have various activities to do, from historical landmarks to breathtaking state parks.
 Tennessee has it all!
 Boarding schools are one of the most prestigious ways in the United States for a young person to get an education.
-No other form of education offers the bottom up and all encompassing approach that a boarding school does.
-In Tennessee, there are several high quality boarding schools that offer a plethora of options for anyone thinking about going this route for their child’s education.
+No other form of education offers the bottom-up and all-encompassing approach that a boarding school does.
+In Tennessee, there are several high-quality boarding schools that offer a plethora of options for anyone thinking about going this route for their child’s education.